Selecting a language will automatically trigger the translation of the page content.

 FYI

-the banks use this forecast funding plan to review your loan application and calculate your loan.
+the banks use this projected financing plan to review your loan application and calculate your loan.

-We also call it a monthly cash statement.
+We also call him a monthly cash flow statement.

-You must be aware of the different payment deadlines to enter the amounts in the appropriate month.
+You need to know the different payment periods to enter the amounts in the appropriate month.

 Warning

-certain tax payments (VAT, payroll taxes, business taxes, etc.) are paid in advance with annual balances.
-You must know the payment date of the deposit and the balance.
+certain tax payments (VAT, social security contributions, business taxes, etc.) are paid in advance with annual balances.
+You need to know the payment date of the deposit and the balance.